mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 We wanted to build a webpack plugin which shows you all of your React (and eventually Angular 2, Ember,...) components in a separate, isolated space from your app.
 Developers could visually fuzz test their components, adding and saving variations of them.
 No more "Refresh, go to that page and click that button to see what the modal looks like now..."!

-We submitted a CFP explaining our idea, and agreed to start building it if the talk got accepted. (which we thought was unlikely) Of course, contrary to our expectations, we got accepted.
+We submitted a CFP explaining our idea, and agreed to start building it if the talk got accepted — which we thought was unlikely.
+Of course, contrary to our expectations, we got accepted.
 So now we had to actually build this thing.

 As it turns out, building a webpack plugin is not an easy thing to do; even less so when it's more complex than almost any existing one.
 We started working on what was going to become CarteBlanche three months before the conference, but didn't really get anywhere because it was so hard.
 I asked [Jan](https://twitter.com/jantimon), the maintainer of the HTMLWebpackPlugin, for some tips and that's when things really started taking off.

 We spent two months before the conference frantically working 60+ hours per week trying to get this done and ready for launch.
 With a lot of help by Jan we got it to a presentable state shortly before the trip.
-We went to Paris, and basically the sole thing I remember from the conference is sitting in the back, hacking away to get last minute polish in. (and some karaoke)
+We went to Paris, and pretty much the only thing I remember from the conference is sitting in the back and hacking away to get that last minute polish in — and some karaoke.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">One more interesting stat from the Carte Blanche launch…<br><br>(taken on my Github profile) <a href="https://t.co/mBannTZwyP">pic.twitter.com/mBannTZwyP</a></p>&mdash; Max Stoiber (@mxstbr) <a href="https://twitter.com/mxstbr/status/741231688076931072">June 10, 2016</a></blockquote>

 *(that's 307 commits to one repo in less than a month)*

-CarteBlanche was a great idea and I'm incredibly proud how far we got the project in such a short amount of time, but it needs another month or two of development before it can be considered "production ready".
-There are just so many edge cases and configuration options that it's hard to cover all of them.
+CarteBlanche was a great idea and I’m incredibly proud how far we developed the project in such a short amount of time, but it needed another month or two of development before it could be considered “production ready”.
+There were just so many edge cases and configuration options that it was hard to cover all of them.

-Now, it's been at lot more time than "a month or two" since ReactEurope, but from all of that stress and exhaustion back then I cannot stand looking at that codebase anymore, which is why I stopped working on it.
-I hope we pick it up again sometime in the future, as the idea is amazing, but as of right now we're both too busy with other things.
+Now, it’s been a lot longer than “a month or two” since ReactEurope, but from all of that stress and exhaustion back then I cannot stand looking at that codebase anymore, which is why I stopped working on it.
+I hope we pick it up again sometime in the future, as the idea is amazing.
+However currently we’re both too busy with other things.

 > Nik remarked after this whole ordeal: "If I ever found a startup again, I'll do it with you."
 I don't think either of us have ever been as productive as in those few weeks.